-Your diet should always reflect the best of nature’s power to affect and improve your body.
-And your kidneys, essential organs whose function affects your quality of life, deserve no less than the best nutrition.
-Your food intake should always include those nutrients, especially vegetables, that have the power to improve your kidney function.
+Your diet should always reflect the best of nature’s power to impact and improve your body.
+Y our kidneys, essential organs that play a big role in your quality of life, deserve no less than the best nutrition.
+A balanced diet is always important to get vital nutrients, and there are some specific vegetables that help improve kidney function.

-The best of health is achieved through a healthy and balanced diet.
-Avoiding fats, foods heavily processed and excess elements, such as salt and sugar, are the first steps in caring for your kidneys.
+You can get your body into an optimal state of health through a healthy, balanced diet.
+Avoiding fats, heavily processed foods, and too much of things like salt and sugar are the first steps to taking better care of your kidneys.

 2. Red bell peppers

 Got a craving for red bell peppers?
-Thanks to their content of potassium, red bell peppers are the perfect kidney friendly veggie.
-And to boost their appeal, red bell peppers contain licopene, vitamins A, C, B6, folic acid and fiber in the vegetable flesh.
+Thanks to their high potassium content, red bell peppers are the perfect kidney-friendly veggie.

-For a kidney friendly meal, add tuna to some chopped bell peppers or toss some in your favorite salad or stir fry.
+For a kidney-friendly meal, add tuna to some chopped bell peppers or toss some into your favorite salad or stir-fry.

 5. Garlic, best natural medicine

-Garlic is a well-known and age-old natural remedy, with the power to reduce inflammation, fight infection, cleanse, lower cholesterol and as a natural antibiotic.
-Garlic also possesses the right amount of antioxidants and anti-coagulants your body needs.
+It has the power to reduce inflammation, fight infection, cleanse, lower cholesterol, and is a natural antibiotic.
+It also possesses the right amount of antioxidants and anti-coagulants your body needs.

 6. Onion, an age-old remedy

-Toss them in a salad, and you’ll see that onions can make the perfect compliment to any meal.
-Suited to your renal health, onions are low in potassium, and can help your metabolism process protein and carboyhydrates.
+Toss them in a salad, or any other meal: onions are a perfect addition to any meal.
+They’re also great for your kidney health, are low in potassium, and can help your body process protein and carboyhydrates.